 C19 Bacteriology & Literature: “Our Microbes”

-I merge my backgrounds in microbiology and English in my dissertation, “Our Microbes: Imagining Human Interdependence with Bacteria in American Literature, Science, and Culture, 1880-1920.”
-I argue that, in making microbes visible, bacteriology prompted diverse imaginative modes to accommodate the microbial world.
+I merge my backgrounds in microbiology and English in my book project, “Our Microbes: Imagining Human Interdependence with Bacteria in American Literature, Science, and Culture, 1880-1920.”
+I argue that, in making microbes visible, bacteriology prompted diverse imaginative modes to accommodate and make sense of the microbial world.
 Whereas scholars such as Laura Otis and Nancy Tomes have traced literary and cultural responses to anxiety about contagion, this project examines a powerful counternarrative in which the microbial world may be harnessed and put to use by individuals and industries.
 My analysis of literary texts, bacteriology textbooks, diaries, scientific articles, newspapers, and popular periodicals demonstrates that Americans mitigated the perceived threat of microbes by narrating them as personified characters capable of assisting human endeavors.
 In so doing, authors and bacteriologists both extended agency to microbes and domesticated them into an increasingly diverse and interwoven world.
 Real and imagined relations to the microbial world—from employing microbial labor in the fermentation industries to imaginatively partnering with microbes in fiction—offered alternative ways of seeing human relationships across national, racial, or class divisions, even if only imaginatively.
-Writers as diverse as Mark Twain and Alice James drew on and critiqued the optimistic narrative emerging from bacteriology and brought it to bear on their representations of the human world.
+Transatlantic writers like H. G. Wells, Mark Twain, and Alice James drew on and critiqued the optimistic narrative emerging from bacteriology and brought it to bear on their representations of the human world.

 Collaborative Health Humanities Research